 In the cockpit of a plane, two pilots are there.
 The one with more experience is the captain and the other is the co-pilot.
 In some bigger aircraft, a third pilot who is known as the flight engineer also there.
 However, with automatic computerized monitoring systems now, almost every airline keeps only two pilots in one flight.
 The captain’s work is to keep the surveillance to other crew members while co-pilot monitors the system and communicates with the air traffic controllers.

 Some other responsibilities of a commercial pilot are

-Commercial Pilot Training in India
+Commercial Pilot Salary in India

 In India Directorate General of Civil Aviation, Government of India (DGCA) is the regulating authority of all the matters related to aviation in the country.
 It takes care of implementing, controlling, and supervising the standards, safety operations, and crew training in aviation in India.
 It also holds examinations for pilots, and grants flying licenses.
 There are many pilot training Institutions available in India under the recognition of the Directorate General of Civil Aviation (DGCA) providing many types of training courses in aviation, which a student can pursue after completing 10+2 in Science stream.
-Besides these institutes there are some flying clubs are also available in Mumbai and Delhi.
+Besides these institutes, there are some flying clubs that are also available in Mumbai and Delhi.